PauloxD/moovin-site/_pages/privacypolicy.md

 ### 1.3 Analytics
 This app uses no Third Party Analytics or metrics.
 The app does utilise Apple's Logging API, but this is stored on the device, and not sent to the developer.
 It is used when building the app in a development environment, and is not able to transmit logs remotely from other devices.

+### 1.4 TestFlight and Debugging Data
+If you are using a development version of the app, through the `TestFlight` app.
+You maybe asked if you would like to submit feedback.
+This can be in the form of sceenshots or crash reports.
+This is voluntary option, and is not required.
+All data is stored through Apple, and only the crash reason is delivered.
+None of your personal information, such as Personal Identification Numbers, are sent.

+We use Apple's opt-in service for crash reporting.
+Your device model, iOS version, the timestamp of when the crash occurred and any other crash data that is automatically created by the Operating System, will be viewable.
+However, this is an **opt-in**, and can be disabled at any time.

 <br>